 It is a requirement under the Local Government Act 2020 for councils to maintain a Complaints Policy.
 We worked with the Victorian Ombudsman to develop our Policy using their Good Practice Guide.

-Our ability to make significant changes to the Policy are limited due to the Act's definitions of what is classified as a complaint and what is not.
+Our ability to make significant changes to the Policy is limited due to the Act's definitions of what is classified as a complaint and what is not.

-We want to understand your experience submitting a complaint in the past.
-In particular, we want to know if you found the information available clear and whether you were satisfied with the way your complaint was handled.
+We asked about your experience submitting a complaint in the past.
+In particular, we wanted to know if you found clear information when you made a complaint and whether you were satisfied with the way your complaint was handled.

 FAQs